Approaching Warner’s Yard

 Son William Warner and his ‘property empire’ in 1890

-On his father’s death, William succeeded to the family building business, occupying the same house as his father — on the 1891 census he is living at 2 Burgin’s Yard off South Street, with his wife Harriet (nee Webster).
-Almost exactly a year before — in June 1890 — William tried to auction off all his property in this area in what was described as “the most influencial gathering at an auction sale seen at Ilkeston“, at Edwin Sutton’s auction mart in Bath Street.
+On his father’s death, William succeeded to the family building business, occupying the same house as his father — on the 1891 census he was living at 2 Burgin’s Yard off South Street, with his wife Harriet (nee Webster).
+Almost exactly a year before — in June 1890 — William had tried to auction off all his property in this area in what was described as “the largest and most influencial gathering at an auction sale seen at Ilkeston“, at Edwin Sutton’s auction mart in Bath Street.
+He had put almost his whole ‘property empire’ up for sale, so large that he had to divide it into several lots.

-There was an extensive copyhold builder’s yard, now used as a saw yard and timber yard, with an engine house, boiler house, workshops, sheds and other outbuildings, all north of Burgin Yard on the map.
+Lot 1 was an extensive copyhold builder’s yard with saw mills, now used as a saw yard and timber yard, with an engine house, boiler house, workshops, sheds and other outbuildings, all north of Burgin Yard.
+All the fixed machinery was included and its total area was just over a third of an acre,

-The whole covered an area of about 4150 square yards.
+The covered an area of just over half an acre.

-There were also nine freehold houses in Albion Place — numbers 8 to 16 inclusive, with a freehold building at the back, now unoccupied.
+Lot 3 consisted of nine freehold houses in Albion Place — numbers 8 to 16 inclusive with large gardens and with a freehold building at the back, formerly a workshop but now unoccupied.

-And a freehold close of building land, Nether Hays Close, down Market Street, with extensive frontage onto Park Road.
+Lot 4 was a freehold close of building land called Nether Hays Close, down Market Street, with extensive frontage onto Park Road, totalling just over two and a half acres.

 Now we’ll have a closer look at the Cricket Ground and chapel.